Supporting children, young people and the local community

 - Social, humanitarian and/or environmental activities – locally, nationally and internationally – that aim at sustainability.

 In Norway, we have concentrated on supporting organisations in the local communities where we are represented.
 KONGSBERG has chosen to support many different sports, especially for children and young people, and we always sponsor teams as opposed to individuals.
-Our two biggest cultural sponsorships are with the Kongsberg Jazz Festival and Glogerfestpillene (classical music festival).
+In 2020, our two biggest cultural sponsorships were with the Kongsberg Jazz Festival and Glogerfestpillene (classical music festival).
 Both festivals enjoy a very high professional level and have their own programmes for developing young talents.
 Our subsidiaries and employees support various local incentives.
 An example is our employees in Lynnwood, Washington who supports the local charity Beautiful Soles.
 The organization is working to support local families with low income and homeless people in the area.
 In addition to providing shoes and socks, they help homeless families by providing food, diapers and accommodation at motels to keep these families safe and warm.

 Norwegian businesses are reporting strong demand for technologists.
 Technically skilled workers, engineers and scientists are especially sought after.
 These are fields with a very low proportion of women.
 KONGSBERG is working systematically to increase the proportion of women studying technology.
 The measures we are implementing include sponsoring projects that aim to increase the proportion of women in this field, as well as offering a career network and providing information about job opportunities.
 A goal for the summer student programme is to have at least 45 per cent women participating.